Robert Greene (American author): Personal life

+Politics

 On December 16, 2022, during the Mahsa Amini protests, the Neighborhood Youth Alliance of Iran and the Neighborhood Youth of Karaj Group distributed a text that they attributed to Greene, describing strategies for opposing the Islamic Republic governmental system of Iran.
 The Institute for the Study of War suggested that the text corresponded to a December 7 YouTube video by Greene on the protests.
 A five-point list of civil disobedience strategies for sustaining the protest movement was distributed with the text.